 Simply put, “swim course” is just a fancy name for a standard pool length.
 In the US, there are three commonly encountered lengths, or courses, for competition pools.
 They are:

 - 25 yards — also known as “short course yards” or simply “yards”.
-This pool length is frequently used for high school and collegiate competitions, and is also often used for neighborhood and country club pools.
+This pool length is frequently used for year-round, high school and collegiate competitions, and is also often used for neighborhood and country club pools.
 This course is abbreviated as “SCY” or just “Y”.